DANS-KNAW/easy-ingest/README.md

         ]
       }

 For the names of the properties see the Fedora Commons documentation mentioned above.
+Please note, that the properties "ownerId" and "label" cannot be used in ``cfg.json``.
+The reason is that the Fedora API seems to ignore them.
+To specify these properties you will have to add them directory to the ``fo.xml`` file.

 A few extra properties and shortcuts are added by ``easy-ingest``:

 * For datastreams:
     - "contentFile" is a file in de SDO that contains the content for the datastream